hemidactylus/opabinia/README.md

 in other cases, similar instructions apply, see the note below for Wheezy.

-__Sensor configuration__: in most cases, the only settings that might require some tuning are the `timeZone` in `config.py`
+__Sensor configuration__: in most cases, the only settings that might require some tuning are: (1) the `timeZone` in `config.py` (refer to [`pytz`](https://pypi.python.org/pypi/pytz) for details on this) and, accordingly, at the OS level;
-(refer to [`pytz`](https://pypi.python.org/pypi/pytz) for details on this) and the range of distances triggering a positive detection: the latter are set (in meters) by changing the two-element array `sensorDistanceRange` in file `app/config.py` (after which `opacounter` shall be restarted).
+(2) the range of distances triggering a positive detection: they are set (in meters) by changing the two-element array `sensorDistanceRange` in file `app/config.py` (after which `opacounter` shall be restarted).

 ### In case of Wheezy Raspbian